-However, no nation showed significant interest in the region around the Outer Banks until Raleigh decided to establish a colony in the region — although it had been claimed by Spain.
-Raleigh was supported by prominent Englishmen, such as cousins Richary Hakluyt the Elder and Richary Hakluyt the Younger, who argued England needed to colonize the area.
+Although the region was claimed by Spain, no nation showed significant interest until Raleigh decided to establish a colony there.
+Raleigh was supported by prominent Englishmen, such as cousins Richard Hakluyt the Elder and Richard Hakluyt the Younger, who argued England needed to colonize the area.

 At the time, colonies that provided natural resources were a key part of the Mercantile System, and England needed to add colonies in order to compete with the other European powers.
 Further, colonies in the New World would inhibit Spain’s ability to expand further in North America and could be used as bases to attack Spanish ships.

 In 1578, Raleigh’s cousin, Sir Humphrey Gilbert, received a grant from Queen Elizabeth to explore North America and claim land for England.
 Gilbert assembled a small fleet and sailed toward Africa.
 Raleigh was part of the expedition.
 Unfortunately, the ships were forced to return to England by harsh weather.

 Two years later, in 1580, Gilbert organized another expedition.
 He hired a known pirate, Simon Fernandes, to lead the expedition to explore the Atlantic Coast, including present-day New England and the Mid-Atlantic.